From Fascism to Feminism, here are four interpretations of Margaret Atwood’s The Handmaid’s Tale.

-1. Nineteen Eighty-Four: the reboot
+1. 1984, the reboot

 “Orwell became a direct model for me much later in my life – in the real 1984, the year in which I began writing a somewhat different dystopia, The Handmaid’s Tale.”

-The Handmaid’s Tale, in contrast, is about women exactly like Julia and Katherine; women who only exist to serve men through sex and sexual response.
+The Handmaid’s Tale, in contrast, is about women exactly like Julia and Katherine.
+They only exist to serve men through sex and sexual response.

 “It’s Janine, telling how she was gang-raped at fourteen …